 2. How many days should one ideally visit to explore Dubai?

-It is best to visit Dubai for 5 to 7 days to get a comprehensive experience of the city.
+It is best to visit Dubai for 5 to 7 days to get a comprehensive city experience.

 3. Can I visit Dubai during Ramadan?

 Yes, you can visit Dubai during Ramadan as it is one of the best times to explore the city on a budget.
-However, you will need to adhere to the customs followed by locals and can find many attractions having different opening times and restaurants closed during the fasting hours.
+However, you will need to adhere to the customs followed by locals.
+You can find many attractions with different opening times, and restaurants closed during the fasting hours.

 A 6-day trip would roughly cost around 3500 AED to 4500 AED per person depending on your choices.